 The General Rule.
-Even if arbitrage profits are permissibly earned, in the first instance, pursuant to the exceptions for temporary periods, the minor portion and reasonably required reserve funds, the issuer must nevertheless rebate to the federal government all the arbitrage profits that are earned from the date of issuance of the bonds.
+Even if arbitrage profits are permissibly earned, in the first instance, pursuant to the exceptions for temporary periods, the minor portion and reasonably required reserve funds, the issuer must nevertheless rebate to the Federal Government all the arbitrage profits that are earned from the date of issuance of the bonds.
 (See below for de minimus exceptions to the rebate requirement that apply when all original and investment proceeds of the obligations are spent within six months of their date of issuance.)
-The amount which must be rebated to the federal government is equal to the arbitrage "profit" that results from the investments.
+The amount which must be rebated to the Federal Government is equal to only the arbitrage "profit" that results from the investments.
 For example, if a municipality issued tax-exempt 30-year bonds having a yield of 8% and earned 10% on its investments, only those earnings attributable to the difference between 10% and 8% would have to be rebated.
-The rebated amounts must be paid to the Internal Revenue Service at least every five years and within 60 days of the date that the last of the bonds is retired.
-In effect, this renders useless temporary periods and minor portions, since issuers will have to rebate most of the profits they have earned in any event.
+The rebated amounts must be paid to the Internal Revenue Service at least every 5 years and within 60 days of the date that the last of the bonds is retired.
+In effect, this renders useless temporary periods and minor portions since issuers will have to rebate most of the profits they have earned in any event.

 Rebate cannot be avoided by investments that violate the previously discussed "market price rules."
 However, where feasible, investment in tax-exempt obligations is an alternative to avoid rebate.
 (However, an issue may permissibly utilize demand deposit accounts (such as N.O.W.
-Accounts) rather than investing proceeds in certificates of deposit, Treasury Bonds, Bills or Notes, or other high yielding types of investments, so long as the investment is made in accordance with the "market price rules" and complies with other limitations applicable to investments of proceeds by the issuer (e.g., those found in the Local Finance Law, or General Municipal Law).)
+Accounts) rather than investing proceeds in certificates of deposit, Treasury Bonds, Bills or Notes, or other high yielding types of investments, so long as the investment is made in accordance with the "market price rules," and complies with other limitations applicable to investments of proceeds by the issuer (e.g., those found in the Local Finance Law, or General Municipal Law).)
 Note that the restrictions of LFL Section 165.00 apply to proceeds of all types of obligations except tax anticipation notes and revenue anticipation notes.

 The provisions of Section 11 of the General Municipal Law apply to investments of proceeds of TANs and RANs.
-Simply placing proceeds in a non-interest-bearing account (such as a typical checking account) will not obviate the necessity to make a rebate.
-Since the bank is gaining the use of those funds at no cost, an interest rate will be imputed for the deposit.
+Simply placing proceeds in a non-interest bearing account (such as a typical checking account) will not obviate the necessity to make a rebate.
+Since the bank is gaining the use of those funds at no cost, an interest rate would be imputed by the IRS for the deposit.

-Arbitrage Rebate and Its Exceptions
+Arbitrage Rebate and Exceptions

-Since the effective date of the 1986 Code, all Counties (and other local governmental units such as school districts, towns, villages and cities) have been potentially subject to the arbitrage rebate rules whenever they issue federally tax-exempt bond anticipation notes, capital notes, statutory installment bonds or other serial bonds for capital projects.
-These rules, in the form of detailed U.S. Treasury Regulations, can require Counties to pay to the federal government much of the interest earnings on proceeds received by the County from the issuance of such tax-exempt obligations and invested prior to use for their intended purposes.
+Since the effective date of the 1986 Code, all school districts (and other municipalities such as counties, towns, villages and cities) have been potentially subject to the arbitrage rebate rules whenever they issue federally tax-exempt bond anticipation notes, capital notes, statutory installment bonds or other serial bonds for capital projects.
+These rules, in the form of detailed U.S. Treasury regulations, can require school districts to pay to the federal government much of the interest earnings on proceeds received by the school district from the issuance of such tax-exempt obligations and invested prior to use for their intended purposes.